 Practical Strategies for Desk Workers

-Armed with this knowledge, desk workers can make strategic choices about how they spend their seated time to maximize cognitive benefits while still addressing the physical health concerns of prolonged sitting.
+I’ve been applying some of these concepts in my own work routine.
+The idea is to make strategic choices about how we spend seated time to maximize cognitive benefits while still addressing the physical health concerns of prolonged sitting.

 Optimize Your Work Tasks

 Structure your workday to include more cognitively demanding activities during your longest sitting periods.
 Save routine, low-cognitive tasks for times when you can stand or move around.
-For example, take phone calls while standing, but tackle complex analysis projects while seated with full focus.
+I take phone calls while standing but tackle complex analysis projects while seated with full focus.

 Batch similar cognitive activities together to maintain deep focus periods.
-Rather than switching between high and low-cognitive tasks throughout the day, dedicate specific time blocks to complex problem-solving, creative work, or learning activities.
+Rather than switching between high and low-cognitive tasks throughout the day, I dedicate specific time blocks to complex problem-solving, creative work, or learning activities.
+This seems to work better than constant task-switching.

 Upgrade Your Break Activities